ghinda/righttasks/README.md

 Development
 -----------

-* To run the extension in Chrome, load the `/extension` folder as an unpacked extension.
+* Run the extension in Chrome by loading the `/extension` folder as an unpacked extension.

-* To run the extension in Firefox install `jpm` with `npm install jpm -g`, then run `jpm run` in the `/extension` folder.

 Build
 -----

-* To build the extension for Chrome just pack the contents of the `/extension` folder as a zip file.
-Exclude the `package.json` file, because it's Firefox specific.
+* Build the extension by packing the contents of the `/extension` folder as a zip file.

-* To build the extension for Firefox, run `jpm xpi` in the `/extension` folder.

 Contributors